 Last year I tried something I’ve been meaning to try since I was 8 years old — sewing.

-When I was little, I was terrified on Halloween by our fun-loving neighbours down the road who jumped out at me from the bushes.
+When I was little, I was terrified on Halloween by our fun-loving neighbors down the road who jumped out at me from the bushes.
 I screamed and laughed… and loved it.
-Halloween is my favourite fun holiday.
+Halloween is my favorite fun holiday.
 What’s better than being a completely different personality for a night?

 Every year, I’ve vowed, ONE DAY I WILL SEW MY OWN HALLOWEEN COSTUME.
 So when I turned 40 last year I figured it was time to get that needle and thread stitching.

 Darth Vader in Junior High — notice the cape, a tied piece of black fabric.
 Yeah, I’ve always been a Star Wars fangirl.